0

 Ten Fingers of Naples is not just another paste tomato.
 It’s a star!!!
 The name comes from the area in which it originated coupled with the fact these dense, luscious tomatoes hang in bunches from their vines.
 Awesome and truly hugely productive.
 You’ll get lots of very thick tomato sauce from these and the flavor is perfect.
 Wow!
 80 days Indeterminate

 Turkish Paste A good friend bought some sun-dried tomatoes from Turkey at a health food store and called me to ask if I thought the seeds would still be good to plant.
 She did and ended up with a bumper crop of wonderful, smooth, large, meaty, red tomatoes.
 We were both impressed!
 Then she sent me a whole box of them, from which I saved seeds and made the best salsa I’ve ever had.
 80 Days.
-Indeterminate SOLD OUT FOR 2023
+Indeterminate Out of stock for 2024

 Yellow Bell Paste